panr/hugo-theme-terminal/README.md

   # can be overridden in a page's front-matter
   # TocTitle = "Table of Contents" # default

+  # whether to disable FiraCode webfonts and reduce a little bit roading time
+  # noFont = flase # default

 [params.twitter]
   # set Twitter handles for Twitter cards